visual-trials/flowify/flow_static/flowify_algorithm_description.md

 ## addChildToParent helper function
 * When adding a child to a parent, we should:
-    * set the preivousElement of the child to the lastChild of the parent, leave it null if there are no children yet
+    * set the previousElement of the child to the lastChild of the parent, leave it null if there are no children yet
     * add it to the 'children' array
     * set the lastChild of the parent to the new child
+    * set the parent of the child to the parent
     * copy the varsInScopeAvailable from the parent to the child (if child is not childless)

 ## Building a path backwards